dtrelogan/react-formstate/docs/validationWiring.md

 for reusable validation logic, in addition to [react-formstate-validation](https://github.com/dtrelogan/react-formstate-validation), reference [validator](https://www.npmjs.com/package/validator).

-also, [joi](https://www.npmjs.com/package/joi) has an awesome api, but it's not meant for client-side validation and adds about a megabyte to your bundle.
+([joi](https://www.npmjs.com/package/joi) has an awesome api, but it's not meant for client-side validation and adds about a megabyte to your bundle.)

 ### basic usage